Traditional Thai clothing: Kebaya and Baba Nyonya

-Kebaya (Thai: เกอบายา, Thai pronunciation: [kəː.baː.jaː]) and Baba Nyonya (Thai: บาบ๋า-ย๋าหย่า, Thai pronunciation: [baː.bǎː jáː.jàː]) a traditional blouse characterized by its open front and delicate tailoring, commonly made from lightweight fabrics such as silk, cotton, voile, or lace.
+Kebaya (เกอบายา, Thai pronunciation: [kəː.baː.jaː]) and Baba Nyonya (บาบ๋า-ย๋าหย่า, Thai pronunciation: [baː.bǎː jáː.jàː]) a traditional blouse characterized by its open front and delicate tailoring, commonly made from lightweight fabrics such as silk, cotton, voile, or lace.
 Decorative elements like embroidery and lacework are often featured, and the blouse is typically fastened with buttons or brooches.
 It is usually worn with a long lower-body wrap, known as a sarong, kain, or kemben, which is draped and tucked around the waist or under the arms.
 These wraps may be made from distinctive textiles such as batik, ikat, songket, or tenun.

 Recognized as a national costume in Indonesia, the kebaya holds strong cultural associations with Javanese, Sundanese, and Balinese heritage.
-In neighboring Malaysia, Singapore, and Brunei, it is also regarded as traditional attire, especially among Malay and Peranakan communities.
-Within these contexts, the complete outfit is often referred to as a “sarong kebaya,” with regional variations in design and textile motifs.
+In neighboring Brunei, Malaysia, and Singapore, it is also regarded as traditional attire, especially among Malay and Peranakan communities.
+Within these contexts, the complete outfit is often referred to as a "sarong kebaya", with regional variations in design and textile motifs.

-In southern Thailand, particularly in provinces around the Andaman Sea like Phuket, Krabi, Phang Nga, Ranong, Trang and Satun where are the heart of diversity in culture and practices of Peranakan communities.
+In the Southern Thailand, particularly in provinces around the Andaman Sea like Phuket, Krabi, Phang Nga, Ranong, Trang and Satun where are the heart of diversity in culture and practices of Peranakan communities.
 It is also typically worn by the muslim population in Pattani, Narathiwat and Yala.
 The kebaya remains part of the cultural identity of the local population.
 It is worn during festivals, community gatherings, and religious events, serving as a symbol of shared heritage and regional ties between the Southern Thai and the wider cultural sphere.

 Today, the kebaya continues to serve not only as traditional dress but also as a symbol of modern Southeast Asian elegance.
 Its iconic presence is evident in the uniforms of several national airlines, including Singapore Airlines, Malaysia Airlines, Royal Brunei Airlines, and Garuda Indonesia, where stylized versions of the kebaya are worn by female cabin crew.

-In a landmark effort to preserve and celebrate regional heritage, Indonesia, Malaysia, Singapore, Brunei and Thailand submitted a joint nomination in 2023 for the kebaya to be included on the UNESCO Intangible Cultural Heritage Lists.
+In a landmark effort to preserve and celebrate regional heritage, Brunei, Indonesia, Malaysia, Singapore, and Thailand submitted a joint nomination in 2023 for the kebaya to be included on the UNESCO Intangible Cultural Heritage Lists.
 This collaborative recognition underscores the kebaya’s cultural significance across borders and its enduring role in representing Southeast Asian identity.